-Natural products are ideal for relieving discomforts in our bodies.
-Keep reading for a list of the seven best solutions to treat or avoid muscle pain and muscle spasms.
+Natural products are ideal for taking care of certain ailments in our bodies.
+If you want to know the best treatments or solutions to prevent or treat muscle pain and muscle spasms, keep reading this article!

-Hot or warm water is perfect for relaxing muscles.
-It is one of the most widely used home remedies due to its simplicity and effectiveness.
+Hot or warm water is perfect for relaxing a muscle.
+In fact, it’s one of the most widespread home remedies, thanks to its simplicity and effectiveness.

-Ideally, you should have a hot water bag, hot compress, or a cloth soaked in hot water.
-Once the hot compress is applied to the affected area, it will help stimulate blood circulation, which will decrease muscle tension and inflammation.
+- Ideally, it would be best to use a hot water bottle or cloth compresses soaked in hot water.
+Applied to the affected area, it will help stimulate blood circulation, which will help muscle tension and inflammation disappear.

 2. Rosemary branches